zx-2003/ip/docs/README.md

 - list

-Generates the list of tasks
+Generates the list of tasks.

 ```
 Example: list